luisquintanilla/mlnet-workshop/labs/07-mlops.md

 ## Phase 7.6 - Consume our model
 If we imagine for a second that our CI/CD workflow also publishes our trained model to let's say a test container in an Azure Storage Account.
 We would then be able to consume that model when doing contract or exploratory testing in a test environment prior to a production deployment.
-For your convinience, we've published a model to an Azure Storage Account that you can consume as part of the `Web` application in this workshop.
+For your convenience, we have published a model to an Azure Storage Account that you can consume as part of the `Web` application in this workshop.

 To be able to consume your model from a URI, locate the `Startup.cs` class within the `Web` project and replace the following line: